• 简体中文

 1. Droplet Generation

-To generate droplets easily, the system must be started with pure solvent in the shell phase (here IPAC).
+To generate polymer emulsions easily, the system must be started with pure solvent in the shell phase (here IPAC).
 Once droplet formation is stabilized, the shell phase is switched to the solution containing the PLGA.
 This avoids possible clogging issues during the transient phase.

 plga double emulsion production